Bluucaat/Bluucaat/README.md

 - 👋 Hi, I’m @Bluucaat
 - 👀 I’m interested in Improving myself in as many ways as possible
 - 🌱 I’m currently learning Java, Python and C++
-- 💞️ I’m looking to collaborate on C++ projects with a friend
+- 💞️ I’m collaborating on C++ projects with a friend
 - 📫 How to reach me; Bluucat#7450 on discord

 <!---